 If you can’t leave the Narcissist for your own benefit, then do it for the sake of your children.
 They are helpless in this situation and they depend on you to protect them from harm.
 Don’t give your children a bad start to their own ideas of what’s normal in a marriage/relationship.
 They are building their belief systems now.
 Make sure they have a solid foundation by leaving as soon as possible.

-4) Many victims of Narcissistic Abuse go on to commit suicide.
+4) Many victims of Narcissistic Abuse go on to take their lives.
 I have read sad accounts of this happening, many times.
 It happened because they finally gave in to the belief that their situation was inescapable.
 Avoid this by going No Contact.
 Don’t give them even a small crack to wedge themselves back into your world.
 Delete all their attempts at communication such as emails and texts.
 Block them from your phone and email.
 Once they know you are ignoring them, they may try having their family or friends to contact you.
 Don’t fall for it…cut ALL ties with the Narcissist.
 I’m talking Full Metal Jacket…you are on a mission, don’t let the enemy get to you.

 If you have children with your Narc, document everything.
 Write in journals, keep an ongoing Word document, keep phone records, back up your text messages, see if you have any friends or family willing to testify if you go to court.
 Give your Narc the times they can call and stick to those times.
 Of course, this might be different if your child is in the care of the Narc, such as their court-ordered visitation.
 I always keep myself open to calls during these times.
 If my Ex tries to open up a conversation about anything not related to our son, I hang up.

 No Contact is important because it contributes to cutting the emotional ties.
 Don’t give yourself the chance to hear their voice.
 After a while, you’ll feel yourself getting back to normal, little by little, day by day.
 On the other hand, if you give in to them, you’ve wasted another day of your life.